BOARD MEMBERS

 Sandy, UT 84094

 Melanie was born in Midland, Michigan and moved to Bountiful, Utah when she was eight.
 She attended Brigham Young University and studied nursing.
-A couple of years later she was set up on a blind date with Brian Braathen, an accountant, who lived in Washington.
+A few years later she was set up on a blind date with Brian Braathen, an accountant, who lived in Washington.
 They married and she moved to the Seattle area for the next 29 years.
 A couple of years after they married, Brian changed professions and became a funeral director.
-He is currently the manager at Valley View Memorial Park in West Valley.
+He is currently a Market Manager in the Salt Lake Area.

 Previous to becoming the UFDA office manager, Melanie spent ten years working at a large combo firm, Evergreen-Washelli Funeral Home and Cemetery located in Seattle.
-She is called mom by three incredible kids, a daughter who resides in Gilbert, AZ and two sons who live in the Salt Lake Valley.
-She is the grandma to four grandsons and one granddaughter.
+She is called mom by three incredible kids and grandma to five grandsons and one granddaughter.

 Melanie is thrilled to be back in Salt Lake and excited to bring her organizational skills and death care knowledge to the Utah Funeral Directors Association.